 - be specific

 There are many great positive words that you can use during your self talk.
-The following is a list of some words that you can use words such as:
+The following is a list of some words that you can use:

 - perfect well done